VMI Keydets men's soccer

+History

 Founding and Early Years (1953–1988)

 The VMI men's soccer team began in the spring of 1953 as an unofficial club.
 The sport's introduction was grassroots, starting with a group of approximately ten cadets who began kicking a volleyball on a hill, lacking proper soccer equipment or a coach.
 Despite the lack of official recognition or funding from the Athletic Council, the team quickly grew, with 36 cadets registering to play.
 Using personal funds, the cadets purchased equipment and a few official soccer balls.
 They practiced diligently on their own time, holding sessions on Saturdays, Sundays, and Wednesdays.

 The team played its inaugural season in the fall of 1953, competing in three games against Washington & Lee, Roanoke College, and Duke.
 The team continued to play without a coach until February 1954, when Captain Duncan Wolf, a West Point graduate and instructor on the ROTC staff, agreed to become the team's first coach.
 Captain Wolf was inspired by the "determination of the cadets and their enthusiasm."
 Following his appointment, the Athletic Council began considering soccer for official status as a regular sport, which would provide the team with official practice time and funding for equipment and travel.
 Plans were also underway for a more extensive 20-game schedule for the next year, which was to include matches against prominent programs like West Point, NC State, Maryland, and the University of Virginia.